hv122/algosandds/miscprobs.md

 hashset.add(x)
 ```

+Review:

+1 - I can now do this problem by reading my notes for the future.

 ## Valid Anagram

 **Given two strings s and t, return true if t is an anagram of s, and false otherwise.**